Pasta with Ground Meat and Tomato Paste

-In a hurry, very tasty and simple, for the whole family!
-Pasta with minced meat and tomato paste is ideal for a quick and delicious dinner.
-You will cook it in 20 minutes.
-You can make it with meat or mushrooms, turning it into a completely lean, vegan version!
-By the way, it is also quite suitable for a romantic dinner!
+Quick, very tasty, and simple — for the whole family!
+Pasta with ground meat and tomato paste is perfect for a quick, delicious dinner.
+You can have it ready in 20 minutes.
+You can make it with meat or with mushrooms, turning it into a fully meatless, vegan version!
+And by the way, it's also just right for a romantic dinner!

 MariaAuthor avatar